-ANSWER: For certain business entity forms, the entity is not subject to a Federal income tax.
+For certain business entity forms, the entity is not subject to a Federal income tax.
 This is the case with the sole proprietorship, partnership, and (generally) S corporation entity forms.
-The owners of these three entity forms would benefit from any preferential tax treatment associated with tax-exempt income (i.e., exclusion), qualified dividends (i.e., 0%/15%/20% tax rate), and capital gains (i.e., offset against capital losses and, in the case of LTCG, 0%/15%/20% tax rate).
+The owners of these three entity forms would benefit from any preferential tax treatment associated with tax-exempt income (i.e., exclusion), qualified dividends (i.e., 20%/15%/0% tax rate), and capital gains (i.e., offset against capital losses and, in the case of LTCG, 20%/15%/0% tax rate).
 For a sole proprietorship, tax-exempt interest, qualified dividends, and capital gains would all retain their character and be reported as such on the proprietor's tax return (Form 1040, Schedule C).
 In the case of a partnership (including an LLC treated as a partnership) or S corporation, tax-exempt interest, qualified dividends, and capital gains would be separately reported items on the entity return and retain their character when reported (Schedule K-1) and taxed to the partner or shareholder.
-The partner or shareholder would include the tax-exempt interest, qualified dividends, and capital gains on the partner's or shareholder's tax return. gains would be reported as such on the corporate tax return (Form 1120).
+The partner or shareholder would include the tax-exempt interest, qualified dividends, and capital gains on the partner's or shareholder's tax return.

+In the case of a regular (C) corporation, tax-exempt interest, qualified dividends, and capital gains would be reported as such on the corporate tax return (Form 1120).
 A corporation would exclude tax-exempt interest from gross income and offset capital gains against capital losses, but corporate taxpayers do not receive any preferential tax rate with respect to qualified dividends or LTCG.
 Further, the tax attributes of income do not pass through the corporation to the shareholders.
 Instead, corporate distributions to shareholders generally are taxed as dividend income.
-POINTS: 1 DIFFICULTY: Moderate LEARNING OBJECTIVES: · CPET.SWFT.LO: 2-01 - LO: 2-01 CPET.SWFT.LO: 2-07 - LO: 2-07 NATIONAL STANDARDS: United States - BUSPORG: Analytic STATE STANDARDS: United States - AK - AICPA: FN-Reporting KEYWORDS: Bloom's: Comprehension OTHER: Time: 5 min.